Skip to content

 ├─► claimNextTask(workerId) — highest-priority unblocked pending

-│ task; worker id is stamped on the
+│ task; worker id is written into

 ├─► createThread("worker_tick") — one thread per tick for logging